AleStore-Official/AleStore/README.md

 ## 🚧 Project Status

 This site is constantly evolving.
-There’s no fixed roadmap — I add features, change styles, and experiment whenever inspiration strikes.
+There’s no fixed roadmap — I add features, improve security, tweak the design, and experiment with new ideas whenever I have time or inspiration.
-If you enjoy tinkering or are curious to see how it grows, feel free to follow along.
+If you’re curious to see how it grows or changes over time, feel free to follow along.

 ---

 ## 🙏 Thanks

 Thanks for visiting my repository.
-I hope you find something useful, interesting, or just fun.
+I hope you find something useful, interesting, or simply inspiring for your own projects.
-And if you want to use anything, go ahead — with respect and an open‑source spirit.
+If you decide to reuse anything, please do it with respect for the license and the open‑source spirit.

 ---